 - First, select the photos that you want to share

 - Tap on the share icon which is on the top of the screen

 - After tapping it, you’ll see the share menu slide up from the bottom

 - Now Google will create a shareable link for all the selected photos

 - Send the link to those with whom you want to share the photos

 4. Use It As An Image Editor

 Google Photos can also be used as an image editor.
 To edit an image, tap on that image to open it, then tap on the pencil icon which is on the bottom of the screen.
-Now you’ll see options like light, colour, pop, vignette, and auto.
+Now you’ll see options like light, color, pop, vignette, and auto.
 Use them to edit your image.

 Although it is not a full-fledged image editor, it is quite good for basic editing.
 I especially like the auto feature in it.
-Tapping on auto will create a pre-set with light, colour, pop, and vignette automatically so that you don’t have to do the hard work.
+Tapping on auto will create a pre-set with light, color, pop, and vignette automatically so that you don’t have to do the hard work.

 5. Check The Trash